 Destination Canada created a corporate culture of shared communication by empowering employees to post information to their intranet.
 From visitation statistics, to exciting internal contests, the tourism organization turned their intranet into a place employees wanted to visit.

-Get leadership involved
+Get leadership involved in employee communication

 Leadership is notorious for leaving internal communicators out of the loop and not giving them a seat at the table.
-While this battle isn’t going to be won overnight, sometimes it comes down to the simple things—like first including leadership in internal comms activities.
+While this battle isn’t going to be won overnight, sometimes it comes down to the simple things—like first including leadership in employee communication activities.
 One of our customers recently obtained leadership’s involvement in an intranet launch video.
 The result was an entertaining video that captured the interest of their entire staff.

 Increase knowledge share